Beinn Alligin

 Stunning Views and Airy Ridge Walking

-The Jewelled Hill or Mountain of Beauty is the native Gealic name for Torridon’s most westerly peak, it is very apt for this stunning mountain.
+Beinn Alligin is known as The Jewelled Hill or Mountain of Beauty in Gealic, and this is very apt for such a stunning mountain.
 When viewed from the north or south the pyramidal peak of Sgurr Mor (986m) provides the focus of attention.
-Flanked on the north and south by steep cliffs and to the east by “The Homs”, a section of smaller peaks involving Grade I scrambling to traverse.
-To its west lies the slightly lower but no less imposing peak of Tom na Gruagaich (922m).
+Flanked on the north and south by steep cliffs and to the east by “The Horns”, that is a section of smaller peaks involving Grade I scrambling to traverse.
+To its west lies the slightly lower, but no less imposing peak of Tom na Gruagaich (922m).
 There are views all along the ridge of the sea and The Hebrides including Skye on one side and of mountains as far as the eye can see on the other.
 This is a mountain not to be missed.

 View more information about routes on Beinn Alligin